 "F" Sheet

 In 1985 Topps again produced a 792-card set, with 6 sheets each containing 132 unique cards.
-There are no short- or over-prints.

 Wax packs contained 15 cards (along with a stick of gum) as well as a Winning Pitch game card.
 Packs sold for 35 cents each and were packed 36 per box, with cases containing 20 boxes each.

-Some cases were unmarked boxes with a simple sticker on then.
+Some cases were unmarked boxes with a simple sticker on them.
 A small number of wax wrappers were erroneously printed almost completely plain, and a smaller number of 1985 packs were packaged into unused 1981 boxes, updated with stickers identifying the year and new price.

 Wrappers came in 4 varieties - one advertising those same old collector boxes (5 for $1 and a wrapper), another selling 10 collectors' sheets ($2 plus 60 cents handling), and two telling kids that superstars said "No" to drugs (ironic that the Pittsburgh drug trials would commence later in the year).
-All four each also offered a "no purchase necessary" way of obtaining a Winning Pitch game card, and provided a checklist of 2 of 8 total glossy 5-card groups.
+All four offered a "no purchase necessary" way of obtaining a Winning Pitch game card, and provided a checklist of 2 of 8 total glossy 5-card groups.

 The Winning Pitch game gave chances at 3 prizes: